pmem/run_qemu/README.md

  - To use the 'hostfwd' network, put this in your `.ssh/config`:

        Host rq
          Hostname localhost
          User root
          Port 10022
          StrictHostKeyChecking no
          UserKnownHostsFile /dev/null

     And then `ssh rq`.
 You may need to open port 10022 on any local firewalls.
- - The root password for the guest VM is `root`.
+ - The root password for the guest VM is `root` by default but note many Linux distributions restrict remote root access in various ways.
 The serial console automatically logs in, and a password isn't required.

 ## CXL Usage